lazzyCloud/fight-zombie/README.md

 ## Loading
 The scene loading may need sometime, please wait a little bit.
 You should see a girl standing in the middle of the screen once the scene is loaded.
 ## Game mechanism
-* The scene is initialized with one girl and eleven zombies.
+* The scene is initialized with one girl and eleven zombies. (really take long time on my side, please be patient...)
 * Without any instructions from keyboard, the girl is in "idle" state and idle animation is played.
 * If the girl does not move, the zombies walk randomly.
 * Please use keyboard arrow keys to move the girl.
 Press "up" or "down", the girl will walk forward/backward.
 However, the movement of the girl will attract zombies.
 All zombies will run towards the girl.